ManuelePasini/slides-markdown/slides/stgraph.md

 - **As of today**
     - No support for cross time-series operations;
+    - Supporting only "long" values as TS measurements;
-    - Query to AsterixDB should be asynchronous;
+    - Query to AsterixDB is synchronous (shouldn't be);
-    - AsterixDB implementation could be far optimized and its full capabilities integrated;
+    - Limited support for AsterixDB capabilities;